-One of our biggest orders in 2003 was to supply racking for a new high bay warehouse and distribution facility to be used by the Kellogg Company, the world’s leading producer of cereal and a leading manufacturer of convenience foods such as cereal bars, frozen waffles, toaster pastries, cookies and crackers.
+One of our Redirack’s largest orders was to supply racking for a new high bay warehouse and distribution facility to be used by the Kellogg Company, the world’s leading producer of cereal and a leading manufacturer of convenience foods such as cereal bars, frozen waffles, toaster pastries, cookies and crackers.
 The new 35,000 square metre distribution centre is located close to Kellogg’s existing Trafford Park manufacturing plant, the largest cereal factory in the world.

-Mark Hamilton is Kellogg’s Project Manager and worked extensively on the new development.
+Kellogg’s Project Manager Mark Hamilton worked extensively on the new development.
 “As a business, Kellogg’s responds to consumer preferences.
 We required a distribution infrastructure that could address the varying needs of our customers.”
 He explains.
-“AKW1 gives us this ability.
+“KW1 gives us this ability.
 With everything under one roof, we can react quickly to customer demand.”

 KW1 is a fourteen-metre high building, set on a seventeen-acre site.
 It has twenty-two loading bays with dock levellers, two ground level bays and four automatic intake bays.
 It can store up to 32,000 pallets and serves Kellogg’s customers throughout the UK and Ireland.
 KW1 operates twenty-four hours per day, seven days per week.